 There are all sorts of interesting things you can do with report tooltips.
 Let's take a look at how to create tooltips and what you must do to configure them.

 Enable the tooltips preview

-Since report tooltips are currently in preview, before you can create report tooltips you need to enable them.
-To enable the report tooltips preview feature, select File > Options and Settings > Options > Preview Features in Power BI Desktop, then select the checkbox beside Report page tooltips.
+If you're using an earlier version of Power BI Desktop, you can enable it as a preview feature by selecting File > Options and Settings > Options > Preview Features in Power BI Desktop, then select the checkbox beside Report page tooltips.